strudel-science/strudel-kit/docs/getting-started/4-add-taskflow.md

 The `AppLink` component is used for links to internal pages in your app.
 The `to` prop tells the component which route it should link to and the content in between the opening (`<AppLink>`) and closing (`</AppLink>`) tags is the clickable content that displays on the page.
 Go to the home page at http://localhost:3000 and try out the link.

-TODO: add image of link on home page

 Woohoo!
 You have connected your first Task Flow.

 #### Next steps